Banaras Hindu University

 Banaras Hindu University (BHU), formerly Benares Hindu University, is a collegiate, central, and research university located in Varanasi, Uttar Pradesh, India, and founded in 1916.
 It is ranked amongst the most prestigious universities of the country.
 The university incorporated the Central Hindu College, which had been founded by theosophist and future Indian Home Rule leader Annie Besant in 1898.
 By December 1911, Annie Besant and the Theosophists had relinquished day-to-day control of the Central Hindu College to Madan Mohan Malaviya and others, who emphasised a more orthodox Hindu education, preserving traditional practices such as the hereditary caste system, in contrast to Besant's Theosophical vision.
 Five years later Malaviya established the university with the support of the maharaja of Darbhanga Rameshwar Singh, the maharaja of Benares Prabhu Narayan Singh, and the lawyer Sunder Lal.

 With over 30,000 students, and 18,000 residing on campus, BHU is the largest residential university in Asia.
 The university is one of the eight public institutions declared as an Institute of Eminence by the Government of India.
 It is also one of the 12 institutions from India in BRICS Universities League, a consortium of leading research universities from BRICS countries.
 The university's main campus spread over 1370 acre, was built on land donated by Prabhu Narayan Singh, the hereditary ruler of Benares State.
 The south campus, spread over 2700 acre is built on land donated later by Aditya Narayan Singh in Sunderpur, hosts the Krishi Vigyan Kendra (Agriculture Science Centre) and is located in Barkachha in Mirzapur district, about 60 km from Varanasi.

 BHU is organised into six institutes, 14 faculties (streams) and about 140 departments.
 As of 2020, the total student enrolment at the university is 30,698 coming from 48 countries.
-It has over 65 hostels for resident students.
-Several of its faculties and institutes include Arts, Social Sciences, Commerce, Management Studies, Science, Performing Arts, Law, Agricultural Science, Medical Science, and Environment and Sustainable Development along with departments of Linguistics, Journalism & Mass Communication, among others.
 The university's engineering institute was designated as an Indian Institute of Technology in June 2012, and henceforth is Indian Institute of Technology (BHU).
 Centralised in 1916 through the Banaras Hindu University Act, Banaras Hindu University is India's first central university.
 BHU celebrated its centenary year in 2015–2016.

+BHU has over 65 hostels for resident students.
+Several of its faculties and institutes include Arts, Social Sciences, Commerce, Management Studies, Science, Performing Arts, Law, Agricultural Science, Medical Science, and Environment and Sustainable Development along with departments of Linguistics, Journalism & Mass Communication, among others.
+It is an Institute of National Importance since the inception of the Constitution of India.
+In 2024, the National Institutional Ranking Framework (NIRF) ranked the BHU 5th in its top Indian universities ranking.